-The Incident Response Policy is intended to ensure that, in the event of a security incident, parties affected are informed and we will take the proper action to assess and resolve the situation, both in a timely manner.
+The Incident Response Policy is intended to ensure that, in the event of a security incident, parties affected are informed and the Company will take the proper action to assess and resolve the situation, both in a timely manner.

 Safety – If the system involved in the incident affects human life or safety, responding in an appropriate, rapid fashion is the most important priority.